To Conserve, Preserve, and Sustain Using Photography, Science, Technology, and Teamwork.

+Finding Species’ mission is to uniquely contribute to the resolution of critical environmental (and conservation/biodiversity) issues through aesthetically beautifully, scientifically significant photographs.
 Finding Species takes a unique approach to achieving these goals.
 We build from four cornerstones: photography, science, technology, and teamwork.

 Science: We write profiles of species to accompany our photographs.
 We write articles about biodiversity science.
 We use non-technical language, to make field identifications easier for all and to make the science accessible to all.

 Technology: We pioneer standardized methods and use professional equipment, to make our photographs a permanent archive for humanity.
 We employ digital technologies and printed media in innovative ways, to reach as wide an audience as possible.